eekcoopuw/jobmon/docsource/tests.rst

 Many tests create a SGE job and wait for it to complete.
 If the cluster is busy then the job gets stuck in qw (queue-wait) mode.
 This function has a while loop with a timeout.
-In essence it will skip the test if the job under test is stuck in QW mode when the timeout occurs.
+In essence it will skip the test if the job under test is stuck in qw mode when the timeout occurs.
 So the test won't fail.

 If a test needs to use a SQL UPDATE command to change a job, then make sure you commit after every update.
 Subsequent operations are not guaranteed to get the